FilosoferKing/Match_Wars/README.md

 ![Match Wars Image](/img/memorymatch.png)

-Description: Match Wars is a card matching game to test your memory.
+Description: Match Wars is a card matching game to test your memory. <br>
 Goal: Match all cards as accurately as possible in the least amount of time.

 ##Features